 The beauty of Reduct is that it’s not just a cloud-based storage solution or just an online video editor, it’s both to make the process of video editing in the cloud smoother and easier.
 Not only that, but we provide everybody with unlimited video storage, and Reduct’s entire platform — including all of our word-based video editing features — is so intuitive that anybody can use our software without needing a bunch of training.
 (If you’ve edited a text doc, you can edit videos in Reduct.)

-To learn more about the ins and outs of our platform, and how you can start using Reduct to store and edit videos, get in touch with our team to.
+To learn more about the ins and outs of our platform, and how you can start using Reduct to store and edit videos, get in touch with our team to start a 30-day free trial.